 *Quick side note about fungus since we have been having cool springs the last couple years.
 With cool/wet weather you may encounter anthracnose on your plants.
 If you are seeing brown spots on trees and shrubs early in the spring it may be this.

-Starting a Garden & Resources
+Starting a Vegetable Garden & Resources

 It’s time to embrace your outdoor living space!
+We are always here to help you on your gardening adventures!

 The desire to start gardening and enjoy outside is hard to suppress.
 Each spring will bring us new weather patterns and it’s best to take Nature’s cues when it comes to accomplishing these yard and garden tasks